napptive/github-hosted-runner-example/README.md

-# github-hosted-runner-example
+# Github self-hosted runner deployment on Napptive

-An example integration of a CI/CD pipeline with GitHub Actions deploying a hosted runner on Kubernetes
+This repository contains example of on-demand deployment of self-hosted GitHub runner on Napptive.

+**Important**:

+The below has to be added to your Github organization.

+1. Napptive Playground Token